jigalin/JS-DOM-for-beginners/README.md

-# 📚 Vanilla Javascript Beginners guide
+# 📚 Vanilla Javascript Beginners guide by JIGALIN

 **Want to learn the basics of Javascript and prefer to read through code directly to understand how it works?**